Introduction

 Only one thing to do: go fishing again.
 James joined me.
 I handed him a small piece of paper.
 "James, can you find these people and have them meet me at our lodging tonight?"

-He looked at the list, then at me, "Sure.
+He looked at the list, then at me and put it in his pocket.
+"Sure.
 Now how about I show you the right way to cast when surf fishing."

 That night a few people showed up for a secret meeting with me.
 "Gentlemen, I'm speaking to you because I've learned that the Council has been eyeing the funds awarded by the British government over the phosphate mining operation.
 Without proper controls, the Council will soon be dipping into these funds for investments in your people's future.
 They will do so with no discussion, no record, and much of the investments disappearing into pockets.
 The pockets of people offering great investment opportunities far from here.
 People who are not Banabans.